By Publius Huldah

 Q: Can these limits on spending be raised?

 A: Yes!
-In most versions of the BBA, Congress can vote to raise the spending limit (just as they vote every few months to raise the debt limit).
+In all versions of the BBA, Congress can vote to raise the spending limit (just as they vote every few months to raise the debt limit).
 In the version of the BBA by Nick Dranias and Compact for America, Congress and at least 26 States can vote at any time to raise the spending limit.

 Not only do the BBAs fail to address the cause of the problem (Congress spends on unconstitutional objects); none of them limit the amount of Congress’ spending because the spending limits can be raised whenever they want to raise them.